skorokithakis/ez-openai/README.md

 > "The weather today in both Thessaloniki and Athens is quite similar, with a temperature of 26°C and a humidity level at 60%.
 Enjoy a pleasant and comfortable day!"

+It also supports images:

+conversation.ask("What's in this image?", image_url="https://www.someimage.com/")

+or:

+conversation.ask("What's in this image?", image_file="file.jpg")
 ```

 Because assistants change (eg if you want to add some more functions), and it's tedious